phenology/springtime/docs/installation.md

 mamba env update -n springtime -f environment.yml
 ```

+Note that some of the R dependencies are not available as pre-compiled binaries for some operating systems and architectures.
+If the command above fails, follow [the step below](#install-r-dependencies) to build the R dependencies on your system.

 ## Install springtime

 Springtime is available on PyPI and can be installed with pip: